To some, Christmas just isn’t Christmas without a real Christmas tree. Make sure you follow these steps to get the best out of your tree.

 Now that you and your family have chosen that perfect tree it’s time to bring it home.
 If you’re not putting the tree up right away, store it in a sheltered, cool place until you are ready to decorate it.

-When you’re ready to decorate the tree, cut about 1cm off the base and place the tree in a bucket of water or suitable stand.
+When you’re ready to decorate the tree, cut about 1cm off the base and place the tree in a bucket of water or a suitable stand.
 A tree will absorb as much as 4 litres of water in the first 24 hours and one or two litres a day thereafter.
 Water is important because it helps to prevent the needles from drying and drooping.
 Water also keeps the tree fragrant.

 Commercially prepared mixes, aspirin, sugar and other additives added to water are not necessary.
 Research has shown that plain old tap water will keep a tree fresh.